flowplayer/wordpress-flowplayer/readme.txt

 == Changelog ==

 We have a lot of plans for this plugin.
 You can see some of the up and coming features in the [roadmap](https://github.com/flowplayer/wordpress-flowplayer/issues?labels=enhancement&page=1&state=open)

+= 1.9.4 - 9 October 2014 =
+* fix bug: change class from `.flowplayer` to `.flowplayer-video`
+* fix bug: letting 0 be a valid number for ads time
+* fix bug: removed trailing coma in JS and moved action `fp5_video_config` to the start of the JS

 = 1.9.3 - 2 October 2014 =
 * fix bug: adding asf js and css files